-Have you ever wished you could be notified whenever there's a WordPress update available or there's a plugin on your WordPress powered website that's in need of upgrading?
+Have you ever wanted a way to be notified when there's a WordPress update available or there's a plugin on your WordPress powered website that's in need of updating?

 Keep your WordPress up-to-date

-That's why keeping your WordPress install and all the plugins you use up-to-date is so important.
+That's why you must keep your WordPress install and all the plugins on your website up-to-date.

 Do I really need this?

 You may not think you need a plugin like this if you only run one WordPress powered site.
 But how often do you log into the WordPress admin panel?

 Yes.
 The ManageWp plugin will also work on WordPress Multisite.
 Just install the plugin then network activate the plugin in network admin first.
 Then you will need to add the main site to ManageWP choosing the sites you want to import to dashboard.
 You can find more help here.

 Have you used an alternative to ManageWP?
 Share your thoughts in the comments.
 I'd love to hear what works best for you.